XiaozhouCui/re-store/walk-through.md

-## General info
+## Summary

-- This doc is to keep track of non-code procedures for this app
+- This doc is to keep track of non-code procedures for building this app from scratch
-- Key info can be found in the summary at then end of each section
+- Key info can be found in the summary video at the end of each section
 - All installed Nuget Packages and their versions can be found in _API.csproj_
 - To check locally saved secrets (not on GitHub repo), run `dotnet user-secrets list`